+Use an eccentric reducer, with the eccentric side down (Fig. 2a) when reducing the pipe diameter to the diameter of suction opening.

+FIGURE 2a

+- At no point should suction piping be smaller in diameter than the pump suction opening. - Avoid any high points, such as pipe loops (Fig. 3a), that may create air pockets and throttle the system or produce erratic pumping.

+FIGURE 3a

-- Use an eccentric reducer, with the eccentric side down (Fig. 3a) when reducing the pipe diameter to the diameter of suction opening. - At no point should suction piping be smaller in diameter than the pump suction opening. - Horizontal suction lines should follow an even gradient, if possible.
-A gradual upward slope to the pump is recommended for suction lift conditions, and a gradual downward slope for positive suction head. - Avoid any high points, such as pipe loops (Fig. 4a), that may create air pockets and throttle the system or produce erratic pumping. - Install a valve in the suction line to isolate the pump during shutdown and maintenance, and facilitate pump removal.
-Where two or more pumps are connected to the same suction line, install duplicate gate valves to isolate each pump from the line. - Gate valves should always be installed in positions that avoid air pockets.
-Globe valves should not be used, particularly when NPSH is critical. - During pumping operation, valves on suction line must always be at FULL OPEN. - Properly sized pressure gauges can be installed in gauge taps on pump suction and discharge nozzles.
+- Install a valve in the suction line to isolate the pump during shutdown and maintenance, and facilitate pump removal.
+Where two or more pumps are connected to the same suction line, install a valve for each pump to isolate pump from the line. - Valves should always be installed in positions that avoid air pockets.
+Globe valves should not be used, particularly when NPSH is critical.

+- During pumping operation, valves on suction line must always be at FULL OPEN - Properly sized pressure gauges can be installed in gauge taps on pump suction and discharge nozzles.
 Gauges enable the operator to monitor pump performance and determine that the pump conforms to the parameters of the performance curve.
-If cavitation, vapor binding, or other unstable operation occurs, pressure gauges will indicate wide fluctuation in suction and discharge pressures.
+If cavitation, vapor binding, or other unstable operation occurs, pressure gauges will indicate wide fluctuation in suction and discharge pressures. - Gauge cocks are recommended for use with pressure gauges, to protect gauges from constant wear and vibration when not in use.

-J. DISCHARGE (OUTLET) PIPING
+I. DISCHARGE (OUTLET) PIPING

 - Short discharge piping can be the same diameter as the pump discharge opening.
 Longer piping should be one or two sizes larger depending on length. - An even gradient is best for long horizontal runs of discharge piping. - Install a valve near the discharge opening to prime and start the pump.
-The discharge gate valve is also used to isolate the pump during shutdown, maintenance, and facilitate pump removal. - Any high points in discharge piping may entrap air or gas and thus retard pump operation. - If the possibility of liquid hammer exists, (i.e. check valves are used) close the discharge gate valve before pump shutdown.
+The discharge gate valve is also used to isolate the pump during shutdown, maintenance, and facilitate pump removal. - Any high points in discharge piping may entrap air or gas and thus retard pump operation.

-K. SHAFT SEALING-GENERAL COMMENTS
+J. SHAFT SEALING-GENERAL COMMENTS